Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Results

 \begin{remark} The condition $r_{max} : = \max_{i \in [N]} r_i < 1$ is made for convenience, and Theorem \ref{thm:deviation} can be readily extended to handle the case of general $r_{max}$.
 To see why, let $\mathbf{Y}'(t)$ be a version of the original process with interaction rate for agent $i$ given by $r_i' : = r_i / (2 r_{max})$ so that $r'_i \le 1/2 < 1$ for $\mathbf{Y}'(t)$.
 Following the same arguments of Remark \ref{remark:time_scaling}, $\mathbf{Y}(t) \stackrel{d}{=} \mathbf{Y}'(2 r_{max} t)$, hence concentration for $Y_{av}(t)$ can be obtained by applying Theorem \ref{thm:deviation} to $\mathbf{Y}'(t)$ and scaling the time horizon appropriately. \end{remark}

 \begin{remark}[Comparison to \cite{horvath2022accuracy}] After an initial draft of our work was posted online \cite{sridhar_kar_arxiv_2021}, we came across a recent work by Horv\'{a}th and Keliger that proved a version of Theorem \ref{thm:deviation} using different techniques which holds for higher-order interactions (i.e., defined by a hypergraph); see \cite[Theorem 4]{horvath2022accuracy}.
 Their probability bound is considerably weaker then the exponential bound we provide in Theorem \ref{thm:deviation}.
-Since our methods are quite generic, we conjecture that an appropriate generalization of our exponential bounds will hold for the setting of higher-order interactions, though we leave a detailed study to future work. \end{remark}
+Since our methods are quite generic, we conjecture that our exponential bounds may translate to the setting of higher-order interactions, though we leave this to future work. \end{remark}